SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-12.md

   change to yellow.
 So to make normal then you must push the code to the github account.
-- In linux when you open gitbash we are automatically landing in the home directory to know that just type "pwd" then you can see your landed location "/c/users/user(saikiran), Here definitely you will have ".ssh" folder, if it is not there you need to create .ssh folder, It will be hidden, so to check this, ls -la
+- In linux when you open gitbash we are automatically landing in the home directory to know that just type "pwd" then you can see your landed location "/c/users/user(saikiran), Here definitely you will have ".ssh" folder, if it is not there you need to create .ssh folder, It will be hidden, so to check this, enter this command "ls -la"
 - How to shift from main-master (or) master-main branch ? "git branch -M main"